v12technology/fluxtion/docs/index.md

 ## Dependency injection container
 Fluxtion builds a dependency injection container from configuration information given by the programmer.
-Functions supported by the container include: creating instances, injecting references between instance beans, setting properties on beans, calling lifecycle methods, factory methods, singleton injection, named references, constructor and setter injection.
+Functions supported by the container include: creating instances, injecting references between beans, setting properties, calling lifecycle methods, factory methods, singleton injection, named references, constructor and setter injection.
 Configuration data can be programmatic, spring xml config, yaml or custom data format.

-The cointainer can be built in one of three ways:
+There are three options for building a container:
 - Interpreted - built and run in process, uses dynamic dispatch can handle millions of nodes
 - Compiled - static analysis, code generated and compiled in process. handles thousands of nodes
 - Compiled AOT - code generated at build time, zero cost start time when deployed

 Fluxtion DI containers are very lightweight and designed to be run within an application.
-Multiple containers can be used within a single application providing specialised processing requirements.
+Multiple containers can be used within a single application each container providing specialised processing.

 ## Automatic event dispatch